sisou/sisou.github.io/50_using-redirects.md

 instance of `RedirectRequestBehavior` as a second parameter to either the HubApi initialization or to any API method:

-> **Note:** To use redirects instead of popups, your app must run under HTTPS!

-> **Note:** The way to configure top-level redirects will likely change in an upcoming
-> version of the Hub API!

 ```javascript
 const redirectBehavior = new HubApi.RedirectRequestBehavior();